JCSTJEAN/RSS-Job-Finder/README.md

 1. I had to read the information using the RSS feed so i couldn't pull from HTML.
 I was strictly working with XML
 2. I had to display the map information from the locations.
 Unfortunately Minigeo at the time (2018) didn't work and other map software had too much complexity in the time frame that I had.

+SCREENSHOTS :
+   Show the unit test and the behavior of the code.
+   IDE used is "Eclipse Neon"